tompave/RailsBase16-builder/README.md

 * SCSS
     * separate colors for CSS selectors (`.`, `#`), Sass directives (`@`), and units (`px`, `em`).
     * color for `$variables` doesn't clash with tag selectors (`div`, `span`, etc).
+    * colors for CSS values.
-* builtin semantics
+* punctuation
-    * better handling of Ruby and Rails semantics.
+    * improved handling of punctuation

 ### Other